|

 In addition to their air defence role, the Type 42 Class vessels have an extensive general purpose capability as patrol vessels, capable of a wide range of maritime enforcement and humanitarian assistance operations.

-All the Type 42 Destroyers are based at Portsmouth.
+All the Type 42 Destroyers were based at Portsmouth.

 TYPE 42 DESTROYERS Specifications